-Hi There, Edmund here.
+Hi There, Susan here.

 Are you looking for natural eczema treatment methods?
 If you are, then you have come to the right place.
 I am sure you are aware of the many side-effects associated with steroidal medications.

 That is why you are looking into natural treatments right?
 Therefore, I am going to share with you some effective strategies that you can implement to keep your eczema symptoms at bay.